This post may contain affiliate links.

 Full of carbs, simple flavors, and fresh ingredients, Italian dishes always satisfy the heart as well as the tastebuds.

-Budget travelers know that eating street food is not only cheaper than eating in restaurants, it also provides insight into the local cuisine.
+Eating street food is cheaper than eating in restaurants, as most budget travelers know.
+It also provides insight into the local cuisine!

 Vegetarians know that it can be difficult to find quality, meat-free food in certain European countries.